Yemen's Houthis Hold Parade To Mark 10Th Anniversary Of Sanaa Seizure

 Date

-SANAA, Sept 22 (NNN-SABA) – Hundreds of followers of the Yemeni Houthis, took part in a parade yesterday, to commemorate the tenth anniversary of the seizure of the capital, Sanaa.
+(MENAFN- IANS) Sanaa, Sep 22 (IANS) Hundreds of followers of the Yemeni Houthi group took part in a parade commemorating the tenth anniversary of the group's seizure of the capital Sanaa.

-The event, organised by the Houthis, came, as the Yemen's conflict enters its second decade, since the Houthis stormed Sanaa on Sept 21, 2014, forcing the internationally recognised government into exile.
+The event, organised by the Houthis on Saturday, comes as Yemen's conflict enters its second decade since the Houthis stormed Sanaa on September 21, 2014, forcing the internationally recognised government into exile, Xinhua news agency reported.

 Participants of the parade, wearing uniforms, carrying weapons and placards, and waving flags of Yemen and Palestine, gathered at Al Sabeen Square in central Sanaa.

 The Houthis now control most of the northern areas, including Sanaa and the strategic Red Sea port of Hodeidah.
-The internationally recognised Yemeni government, led by the Presidential Leadership Council, since Apr, 2022, mainly controls the southern and eastern regions, with Aden serving as the temporary capital.
+The internationally recognised Yemeni government, led by the Presidential Leadership Council since April 2022, mainly controls the southern and eastern regions, with Aden serving as the temporary capital.

 Over the past decade, multiple international efforts to promote peace in Yemen have yielded limited success.
-A notable ceasefire agreement in Apr, 2022, lasted six months before expiring, though both sides have largely maintained a“de facto ceasefire” since then.– NNN-SABA
+A notable ceasefire agreement in April 2022 lasted six months before expiring, though both sides have largely maintained a "de facto ceasefire" since then.

 Legal Disclaimer: